juanis2112/Spyder-Workshop/README.md

 from utils import aggregate_by_year, plot_correlations
 ```

-18. Plot the correlations between the variables:
+18. Plot the correlations between the variables and view the figure in the plots pane:

 ```python
 plot_correlations(weather_data_ordered, size=15)
 ```

-Like before, open the Plots pane to view the correlations plot.

 19. Import the `plot_color_gradients()` function, which will help you plot the colormap gradient to be able to interpret your correlation plot: